shivin9/CAC/README.md

-Don't Divide; Polarize and Conquer!
+Don't Just Divide; Polarize and Conquer!
 ======

 Python implementation of
-- [Don't Divide; Polarize and Conquer!](https://arxiv.org/pdf/2102.11872.pdf). *Shivin Srivastava, Siddharth Bhatia, Lingxiao Huang, Jun Heng Lim, Kenji Kawaguchi, Vaibhav Rajan*.
+- [Don't Just Divide; Polarize and Conquer!](https://arxiv.org/pdf/2102.11872.pdf). *Shivin Srivastava, Siddharth Bhatia, Lingxiao Huang, Jun Heng Lim, Kenji Kawaguchi, Vaibhav Rajan*.
 (Under Review)

 We design a classification algorithm called Clustering Aware Classification (CAC), to find clusters in data that are tailor made to be easily classifiable while being used as training datasets by classifiers for each underlying subpopulation.